 - The number of retakes is not the same as the number of times students can take the test.
 If you want to let your students take the test a total of 3 times, enter 2 in the retakes field.

 Now that you've created the test, it appears in the assignment list and in the list under the Tests view.
 The assignment will be in Draft mode until you publish it on the assignment's page in the Info section).

 In the Tests view, you'll find a list of all of the tests contained in this course.
 Click the test name to go to its page, where you can adjust its settings and start designing it.

-If a test has not been set up yet, you'll see one of two notices next to the test's name.
+If a test has not been set up yet, you'll see a notice next to the test's name.
 If a test has one of these notices, students will not be able to take it!

 - No questions indicates that you have not yet added or imported any questions to that test.